marckent04/entity-cli/readme.md

 ```
 {
-  "src": "put_entities_directory"
+  "src": "put_entities_directory",
+  "orm": "type" //typeorm or mongoose
 }
 ```

-by default the directory is : src/entities
+the default directory is : src/entities
+by default orm is : typeorm